|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 In an event titled, “Abortion: A Human Right or Human Rights Violation?”
 UW’s pro-life club, Students for Life (UWSFL), invited pro-life advocate Maaike Rosendal, of the Canadian Centre for Bio-Ethical Reform, to speak at SLC Great Hall, an area on campus.
 The day before the event, which was to be held March 24, 2016, the club received an email from Sian E. Williams, an associate university secretary and senior legal counsel, notifying them that the event could no longer be held unless certain precautions and provisions were met.

-UWSFL president Josh MacMillan stated to campus media that the email stated the event hadn’t been approved by FedS, the student union, and that the event be held at 1 p.m. instead of at noon as originally planned.
+UWSFL president Josh MacMillan told campus media that the email stated the event hadn’t been approved by the student union, and that the event be held at 1 p.m. instead of at noon as originally planned.
 Additionally, the university asked that UWSFL provide $300 in security fees, based on $100 per hour for security services of two guards being present for a minimum of three hours.

 MacMillan replied to Williams, stating that the university’s demands amounted to censorship.
 UWSFL proceeded with their event at the originally planned time and without paying security fees.
 The event proceeded without interference.

 Conservative MP Stephen Woodworth was invited to speak at the University of Waterloo on March 13, 2013, about his Motion 312 in Parliament, calling for a re-examination of the 400-year-old definition of a human being in the Criminal Code of Canada.
-He only got through a third of his presentation before loud chanting and yelling, some by characters in costumes, prevented him from being heard any further.
+He only got through a third of his presentation before loud chanting and yelling, some by people dressed in costumes, prevented him from being heard any further.

-UW campus security was present but refused to take any kind of action to uphold the rights Mr. Woodworth to express his views, and allowed protesters to shut down the event.
+UW campus security was present but refused to take any kind of action to uphold the rights of Mr. Woodworth to express his views, and allowed protesters to shut down the event.

 Stephen Woodworth returned to Waterloo campus on November 14, 2013, and his lecture was able to proceed without disruption, thanks in part to the large presence of campus security, and the requirement that attendees to the event be pre-listed for entry.